Cgcollins91/ENPM661_Project_05/README.md

 The launch script will try to mount your code directory to the container.
 This lets you edit the code from your host/laptop and see the code changes in the container.
 The launch script will try to find your code directory in one of a few expected locations.
 You may have to edit launch.sh if you have a unique project folder.

+If this is unsucessful, it is recommended that you edit <your/path/to/the/project> below:

+sudo docker run --rm --net=host -e DISPLAY=$DISPLAY \
+           -v /tmp/.X11-unix:/tmp/.X11-unix \
+           -v <your/path/to/the/project>:/mnt/ENPM661_Project_05 \
+           -v /dev/shm:/dev/shm \
+           -it humblebot

+cd mnt/ENPM661_Project_05/project2

 ## Running the Gazebo Demo
 If there are changes to the Dockerfile, you will need to update the image and start a fresh container.
 Please see the instructions in the previous sections.